vidinfra/.github/profile/README.md

-We simplify complex video infrastructure processes and provide the basis for creating fast, reliable, and scalable custom video experiences by offering a simple and transparent API.
+We simplify complex video infrastructure processes, enabling the creation of fast, reliable, and scalable custom video experiences through our straightforward and transparent API.